 Then you can clarify many of the terms of your proposal in anticipation as well.
 For example, think of the conditions that are most attractive to your negotiation partner and try to see if you can come up with even more of them, or how you can make your offer look superior to those of your competitors.
 Similarly, guess what objections the other party might have and how you could counter them.

 Lastly, you can make a list of concessions and compromises you’re willing to make, in case you can’t agree on certain points.

 With these things in hand, the negotiation itself will be a lot easier, because you’ll feel prepared and have many points to work with, as opposed to just fighting a battle of wills when you’re sitting at the table.

-This is a great book for anyone, who doesn’t have a clue about business, because they mostly study and work in other fields, and for all college business students, because it might spare them another year and a few hundred grand.
+The Personal MBA is a great book for anyone, who doesn’t have a clue about business, because they mostly study and work in other fields, and for all college business students, because it might spare them another year and a few hundred grand.

 You can think of this book as a “START HERE” page on one of the world’s best blogs about business.
 Highly recommended!